Data doesn’t disappear. It just goes dark

 By: Danielle A. Ocampo

-The world cannot unsee images of the “blue screen of death” across millions of Windows devices on July 19, 2024.1 CrowdStrike, an American Cybersecurity SaaS provider of its Falcon endpoint detection product, released a defective …
+The world cannot unsee images of the “blue screen of death” across millions of Windows devices on July 19, 2024.1 CrowdStrike, an American Cybersecurity SaaS provider of its Falcon endpoint detection product, …

 FMG’s Top 5 Cybersecurity Awareness Month tips to avoid “spooks and spoofs”